US stocks fall after jump in wholesale prices last month

 AP Business Writer

-Stocks fell in morning trading on Wall Street Tuesday as traders took in the latest sign that inflation is still running high ahead of the Federal Reserve’s last meeting of the year.
+Stocks fell in afternoon trading on Wall Street Tuesday as traders took in the latest sign that inflation is still running high ahead of the Federal Reserve’s last meeting of the year.

-The benchmark S&P 500 index has slightly more gainers than losers, but it was pulled lower by falling technology stocks, which have hefty values and tend to hold more weight.
-Microsoft fell 3% and Adobe shed 6.6%.
+Technology stocks led the losses.
+Microsoft fell 4.3% and Adobe shed 7.6%.

-Several big communications companies also fell.
-Facebook parent Meta shed 1.4% and Google parent Alphabet fell 2.8%.
+A mix of retailers and several big communications companies also fell.
+Amazon fell 1.6% and Google parent Alphabet fell 2.6%.

-Bond yields moved higher.
-The yield on the 10-year Treasury rose to 1.46% from 1.42%.
+Bond yields edged higher.
+The yield on the 10-year Treasury rose to 1.43% from 1.42%.
 That helped banks make gains, as they rely on higher yields to charge more lucrative interest on loans.
+JPMorgan Chase rose 0.8% and Bank of America rose 1.2%.

+Energy stocks also managed to rise despite a 2.2% drop in U.S. crude oil prices.

 Investors received another update on persistently rising inflation.
 The Labor Department reported that prices at the wholesale level surged by a record 9.6% in November from a year earlier.
 The department’s producer price index measures inflation before it reaches consumers.